JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 * The code of the `App` component will be invoked.
 This starts the code in the `useEffectOnce` block.
 * The `App` component is rendered with empty lists for the watched and unwatched videos.
 * When the API requests finish, the `useEffectOnce` block assigns it to the state of the `App` component.
 This triggers a re-render.
 * The code of the `App` component will be invoked again, but the `useEffectOnce` block _will not_ run for a second time.

-If you want to get an in-depth understanding of how coroutines work, check this [hands-on on coroutines](https://play.kotlinlang.org/hands-on/Introduction%20to%20Coroutines%20and%20Channels/).
+If you want to get an in-depth understanding of how coroutines work, check out this [hands-on lab on coroutines](https://play.kotlinlang.org/hands-on/Introduction%20to%20Coroutines%20and%20Channels/).

-> You can find this state of the project on the `07-using-external-rest-api` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/07-using-external-rest-api).
+> You can find this state of the project in the `07-using-external-rest-api` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/07-using-external-rest-api).
 >
 {type="note"}

 ## Deploy to production and the cloud

-It's time to get the application published to the cloud and make it accessible for other people.
+It's time to get the application published to the cloud and make it accessible to other people.

 ### Package a production build